NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: NVV-SuperBench

-Specifically, we start by surveying the NVV inventories exposed by representative commercial and open-source tag-based TTS systems~\cite{chattts_github_2024,higgsaudio_github_2025,bark_github_2023,liao2024fishspeech,orpheus_tts_github_2025,du2024cosyvoice2,elevenlabs_models_docs,dia_github}, and by compiling the NVV labels reported in recent datasets~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,wu2025smiipnv,liao2025nvspeech,mnv17_2025}, as shown in Table~\ref{tab:nvv_tags_and_datasets}.
+Specifically, we start by surveying the NVV inventories supported by representative commercial and open-source tag-based speech generation systems~\cite{chattts_github_2024,higgsaudio_github_2025,bark_github_2023,liao2024fishspeech,orpheus_tts_github_2025,du2024cosyvoice2,elevenlabs_models_docs,dia_github}, and by compiling the NVV labels reported in recent datasets~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,wu2025smiipnv,liao2025nvspeech,mnv17_2025}, as shown in Table~\ref{tab:nvv_tags_and_datasets}.
 We also note recent benchmark efforts such as WESR~\cite{wesr2026} and NV-Bench~\cite{ni2026nvbench}.
-Their NV types are largely covered by our unified taxonomy, although WESR primarily targets event-speech recognition rather than TTS synthesis.
-It clearly shows that existing systems and datasets cover a limited, highly skewed subset of NVVs, with fragmented and sometimes inconsistent labels.
-Instead, we define a broader, model-agnostic NVV space to systematically probe system boundaries and generalization in synthesizing diverse non-verbal behaviors.
+Their NVV types are largely covered by our unified taxonomy, although WESR primarily targets event-speech recognition rather than speech generation.
+This survey shows that existing systems and datasets cover a limited, highly skewed subset of NVVs, with fragmented and sometimes inconsistent labels.
+Instead, we define a broader, model-agnostic NVV space to systematically probe system boundaries and generalization in synthesizing diverse nonverbal behaviors.
 Guided by production mechanisms and communicative functions, we therefore design a comprehensive NVV taxonomy with six top-level categories and 45 fine-grained types: